anthonymashford/anthonymashford.github.io/_posts/2025-01-14-TF-ANF-Backup.md

 ## Create an Azure NetApp Capacity Pool

 The snippet below shows an example of an Azure NetApp Files capacity pool in our ANF account with 4 TiB of Standard level storage.
+The capacity pool will be created in our ANF account we created earlier.

 ~~~Terraform
 resource "azurerm_netapp_pool" "anf-pool" {